-- Authorizes \$305 billion over five years and is the first long-term transportation authorization act in more than a decade. - The FAST Act is contains no new dedicated revenue for transportation.
+- Authorized \$305 billion over five years and was the first long-term transportation authorization act in more than a decade.
+The act was extended for one year in October 2020, adding \$13.6 billion to ensure Highway Trust Fund solvency and maintains current funding levels for highway and transit programs. - The FAST Act contains no new dedicated revenue for transportation.
 In addition to ongoing revenues from the federal gas tax, it transfers \$70 billion from the general fund to fill the gap between projected gas tax revenues and the amount authorized. - The act provided a 5 percent increase to highway funding and an 8 percent increase to mass transit funding in FY 2016.
 Funding for highways then grows between 2.1 and 2.4 percent per year for FYs 2017-2020.
-Mass transit funding will grow about 2.1 percent per year over the same period. - MPOs must consider "intermodal facilities that support intercity transportation, including intercity buses and intercity bus facilities, and commuter vanpool providers." - MPOs are to consider two new planning factors-system resiliency and reliability, and reduction/mitigation of stormwater impacts on transportation. - A new freight program provides \$4.5 billion over the life of the bill for Nationally Significant Freight and Highway Projects. - Intelligent Transportation Systems are supported, including \$100 million per year for ITS research and \$60 million per year for a new Advanced Transportation and Congestion Management Technologies Deployment Program. - Federal share for new transit projects (New Starts) is reduced to 60 percent.
-A new transit grant program was established to fund capital projects to reduce the backlog of state of good repair rail projects. - Transportation Infrastructure Finance and Innovation Act (TIFIA) Funding, which provides low-cost, federally backed financing for infrastructure projects, has been reduced from \$1 billion to around \$300 million over the life of the bill.
+Mass transit funding will grow about 2.1 percent per year over the same period. - MPOs must consider "intermodal facilities that support intercity transportation, including intercity buses and intercity bus facilities, and commuter vanpool providers." - MPOs are to consider two new planning factors-system resiliency and reliability, and reduction/mitigation of stormwater impacts on transportation. - A new freight program provides \$4.5 billion over the life of the bill for Nationally Significant Freight and Highway Projects. - Intelligent Transportation Systems are supported, including \$100 million per year for ITS research and \$60 million per year for a new Advanced Transportation and Congestion Management Technologies Deployment Program.

-• The Transportation Investment Generating Economic Recovery (TIGER) competitive grant program was not authorized in the FAST Act.
+- Federal share for new transit projects (New Starts) is reduced to 60 percent.
+A new transit grant program was established to fund capital projects to reduce the backlog of state of good repair rail projects. - Transportation Infrastructure Finance and Innovation Act (TIFIA) Funding, which provides low-cost, federally backed financing for infrastructure projects, has been reduced from \$1 billion to around \$300 million over the life of the bill. - The Transportation Investment Generating Economic Recovery (TIGER) competitive grant program was not authorized in the FAST Act.
 The popular program now is at the mercy of the annual appropriations process.